arvi-kris-cy/pe84_ext_display/README.md

 proj_cm33_ns | Project for CM33 Non-secure Processing Environment (NSPE)
 proj_cm55 | CM55 Project

 In this code example, at device reset, the secured boot process starts from the ROM boot in the Secured Enclave as the Root of Trust.
 From the Secured Enclave, the boot flow is passed on to the System CPU Subsystem where the secure CM33 application is first started.
 After all necessary secure configurations, the flow is passed on to the non-secure CM33 application.
 Resource initialization for this example is performed by this CM33 non-secure project.
 It configures the system clocks, pins, clock to peripheral connections, and other platform resources.
-It then enables the CM55 core using the Cy_SysEnableCM55() function and put itself to CPU Sleep mode.
+It then enables the CM55 core using the Cy_SysEnableCM55() function and allows Idle task to put CM33 in DeepSleep mode.

 The CM55 application drives the LCD and renders the image using PSoC&trade; Edge graphics subsystem.
 The graphics subsystem of PSoC&trade; Edge MCU houses an independent 2.5D graphics processing unit (GPU), a display controller (DC), and a MIPI DSI host controller with MIPI D-PHY physical layer interface.